parklab/NGSCheckMate/README.md

 ```
 * Required arguments
 ```
 -1, --fastq1 FILE 	FASTQ file for single-end or the first FASTQ file for paired-end.
-File can be gzipped.
+File can be gzipped (auto-detect).

 PT_FILE			A binary pattern file (.pt) that lists flanking sequences of selected SNPs 								(included in the package; SNP/SNP.pt)

 Optional arguments
 -2, --fastq2 FILE 	The second FASTQ file for paired-end.
-File can be gzipped.
+File can be gzipped (auto-detect).

 -s, --ss FLOAT		The read subsampling rate (default: 1.0) or